Trusting Our Precious Creation to an Editor

 Recommendations vs. Throwing a Hat in the Ring

-Some people feel a request for a recommendation includes throwing their own hat into the Created with Canvaring.
+Some people feel a request for a recommendation includes throwing their own hat into the ring.
 I must confess, there was a time I believed the same, but learned after awhile throwing my own hat into the ring never yielded even a nibble.
 Others are no different than me in wanting an impartial recommendation.
 I also look for testimonials from people who’ve used the service provider (in this case editor) and have published a memoir they edited with positive results.
 A couple of the recommendations I received had no visible memoir experience.
 They may have edited a memoir or two, but I’m not inclined to talk to fifteen possibles when I can narrow my list down to two or three who clearly have the requisite experience I’m seeking.

 The process has been a learning experience for me, and not only in the obvious ways.
 I’m learning to be cognizant of the wording when someone is looking for a product or service.
 If they say something like “who offers such-and-such service?”
 I could conceivably throw my hat in the ring, knowing they’re going to get at least a dozen like me.
 As I’ve yet to compile testimonials, I’m likely to fall short unless someone speaks up on my behalf (which has happened a couple of times).
 People who do their research will check out each website.
 If they’re like me, they will move on if they don’t see at least a few testimonials from satisfied clients.